rclone/rclone/docs/content/drive.md

    If you chose "Internal" you don't need to publish and can skip straight to Step 11 but your destination drive must be part of the same Google Workspace.)

-10. Go to "Oauth consent screen" and then click "PUBLISH APP" button and confirm.
-   You will also want to add yourself as a test user.

-11. Provide the noted client ID and client secret to rclone.
+10. Provide the noted client ID and client secret to rclone.

 Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification"